NextSDS Logo

 Avoid transport on vehicles where the load space is not separated from the driver's compartment.
 Ensure vehicle driver is aware of the potential hazards of the load and knows what to do in the event of an accident or an emergency.
 Before transporting product containers: - Ensure there is adequate ventilation. - Ensure that containers are firmly secured. - Ensure cylinder valve is closed and not leaking. - Ensure valve outlet cap nut or plug (where provided) is correctly fitted. - Ensure valve protection device (where provided) is correctly fitted.

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for ARGONITE?

-The signal word for this substance is "warning".
+The signal word is warning.

 What is the physical form of ARGONITE?

-ARGONITE is a gas. with colourless. color.
-It has odourless. odor.
+ARGONITE is a gas with colourless color.
+It has odourless odor.

 What is the solubility of ARGONITE?